C0DER11101/MIPS/Notes/note14.md

 <img src="https://user-images.githubusercontent.com/96164229/244596934-8a97a5a0-2cd3-4f64-9828-ccf90f1a6071.gif" width="800" height="300">

-We can see that as soon the control reached `j while` it sent back to `beq $t0, 10, exit` instruction.
+We can see that as soon as the control reaches `j while` it is sent back to `beq $t0, 10, exit` instruction.
 This is how `j` instruction works.

 <p align="center">
 &#9678; &#9678; &#9678;